Office cleaning contracts can be the bread and butter of a commercial cleaning business. Here’s how to find (and win!) them.

 This professionalism goes hand-in-hand with excellent customer service.
 If you can provide the best service right from the start, you’re in an ideal position to win as many office cleaning contracts as you can handle.
 Remember, you and your team will be in these offices, and the people who hire you want to feel confident that they’re making the right choice.

 Excellent customer service doesn’t mean you’ll win every bid, but it can go a long way in helping you stand out.
 It’s simple, too.
 Return calls promptly, be honest and straightforward with your communications, do your walkthrough, and offer a detailed proposal.
 Make it easy for a customer to want to hire you, even if you aren’t the least expensive option.
 In fact, you can justify somewhat higher rates if you’re transparent about why.
 Maybe you pay your employees a better wage than other companies, and have minimal turnover, resulting in a very experienced team.
-Perhaps your basic package includes more than other companies.
+Perhaps your basic package includes more than other janitorial service companies.
 Don’t be afraid to point these things out.

 When you do win those contracts, don’t let up.
 Ensure your work, customer service, communication, and care are even better than your new client expects.